nnichols/nnichols.github.io/_posts/2018-12-16-serious-cirrus.markdown

 Sif manages to overhear the locket will be kept for "safekeeping" in a small encampment in the forest to the south.
 At this moment, Sif quits resisting his banishment and leaves town quickly.

-After a few hours on the road, Sif finds a worn down path into the forest.
+After a few hours on the road, Sif finds a worn-down path into the forest.
 He decides follow the trail from a distance, and sneaks further in.
 He eventually finds a wooden palisade encircling a small military camp at the foot of a hill.
 The camp consists of 3-4 tents, a guard tower, and a mining path cut into the hill.